EU VAT Rules for Digital Products

 If you’re a VAT-registered business selling to a customer in the same Member State, you normally charge the VAT valid in your home country.

-You also charge VAT on every sale of a digital product and remit the VAT with every quarterly reporting period.
+You also charge VAT on digital products and remit the VAT with every quarterly reporting period.
 It is up to your customer to determine whether they are eligible to reclaim VAT that they had been charged.
 This is something to be dealt with between the customer and the tax administration, not with the supplier.
 Your obligation as a supplier is to provide a compliant VAT invoice, though.

 It is common in the EU to always display prices inclusive of VAT.
 You may want to take this into consideration when pricing your products.